 Our namesake is T.S Eliot’s seminal poem The Waste Land, noted as one of the most important pieces modernist fiction, if not all of 20th-century literature.
 It exhibits enervating depictions of the human condition and disenfranchisement; it articulates an experience of crisis that continually and unrelentingly reflects the tonality and aesthetics of modern existence.

-Waste Land is a journal that celebrates and focuses on art’s dynamic, interactive status, wherein through the act of review, essay and discussion we begin to navigate our cultural consciousness with a point of reference.
+Wasteland is a journal that celebrates and focuses on film’s dynamic, interactive status, wherein through the act of critique and analysis we begin to create a framework by which to navigate our cultural consciousness and all its complexities with a point of reference.

-Art does not exist in a vacuum, it’s dialogic and owed exploration, response, and reaction.
+Art does not exist in a vacuum, it’s dynamic and dialogic and owed exploration, response, and reaction.

-Waste Land is, in both its entirety and simplification, a continual love letter to literature and film.
+Wasteland is, in its entirety and simplification, a continual love letter to literature and film.